primesearch/mfakto/README.txt

 Other devices:
 - Intel HD Graphics 4000 and later
 - OpenCL-enabled CPUs via the '-d c' option.
-Currently fails
+Fails on some CPUs
 - Nvidia devices.
 Supported but may fail on some hardware

 * without atomics, mfakto may not correctly detect multiple factors found in